ahmedammar619/AID-RL/README.md

 - **Contextual Information:**
   - Current pool of unassigned recipients
-  - Cluster information for recipients (derived from DBSCAN clustering)
+  - Cluster information for recipients (derived from HDBSCAN clustering)
   - Counts of recipients within each cluster
   - Any additional admin or preference signals